Lower Blood Pressure Through Exercise

 How to lower blood pressure through exercise

-There are two main kinds of exercise which lower blood pressure.
+There are three main kinds of exercise which lower blood pressure.
 The first is aerobic exercise or ‘cardio’.
 This is what you usually think of as ‘exercise’ – physical activity that gets your heart and lungs working harder.
 In other words, exercise that gets your heart pumping and makes you a little out of breath.

 There’s no avoiding it.
 You’re going to have to exert yourself if you want to lower blood pressure through exercise.
 It’s the proven way to get your heart fitter and your circulatory system more resilient.
 And to get your blood pressure down.